 1. Take Amsterdam’s free ferry to NDSM

-Behind Central Station is the body of water called the IJ.
-Taking the ferry across the IJ is easy, free and fun and will lead you to the neighbourhood called Amsterdam Noord.
+The IJ is a lake sitting behind Amsterdam Centraal.
+Taking the ferry across the IJ is easy, free and fun and will lead you to the neighborhood called Amsterdam Noord.

 2. Wander around the free gardens of the Rijksmuseum